 Blown Glass is considerably growing worldwide.
-The Netflix Series Blown Away has shown us a great number of glass artists.
-In Mexico, Blown Glass is an old industry that keeps growing commercially and in design.
+In Mexico, Glass blowing is an old industry growing commercially and in design.

 Glass blowing has long been a cherished form of art and cultural expression by Mexican artisans.
-The very first pieces of blown glass were produced in Puebla, Mexico around 1535 AD by artisans brought from Spain.
+The first pieces of blown glass were produced in Puebla, Mexico, around 1535 AD by artisans from Spain.
+Over time, it evolved into a distinct Mexican craft, especially in regions like Jalisco and Puebla, where artisans merged European techniques with local styles and themes.

 Blown glass is the technique of manufacturing glass objects by creating bubbles in the molten glass.

-These bubbles are obtained by injecting air into a piece of material through a long metal tube by means of a machine or by hand blowing through the other end.
+These bubbles are obtained by injecting air into a piece of material through a long metal tube using the lungs of the artisan, a machine, or by hand-blowing through the other end.
 It is a system similar to the one used to make soap bubbles.

-The tradition of blown glass is an ancient tradition that has passed through all the cultures of the world, since its inception it has been used to create all kinds of objects, and thousands create art through its different techniques.
+The tradition of blown glass is an ancient tradition that has passed through all the cultures of the world.
+It has been used to create all kinds of objects, and thousands create art through its different techniques.

 Watching the artisans at their craft is mesmerizing, the technique is truly fascinating.

-ISEB is an active exporter of blown glass to the US and Canada.
+ISEB is an active exporter of blown glass.
 The blown glass items we export are 100% Lead-Free.

 Our blown glass catalog includes:

-The first thing to do is to put the glass in a high-temperature oven.
-Then the end of the metal tube that will be used to shape the work is inserted into one of the ends of the glass.
+The first step is to put the glass in a high-temperature oven.
+Then, the end of the metal tube that will be used to shape the work is inserted into one of the ends of the glass.

-Once it is glued, the glassmaker tempers it until it reaches the optimum temperature, something that is achieved by rolling it on a steel base.
+Once it is glued, the glassmaker tempers it until it reaches the optimum temperature, which is achieved by rolling it on a steel base.

-In this step, the molten glass is filled with air, which will facilitate subsequent molding.
-This is a fundamental step to be able to give the desired shape to the object.
+In this step, the molten glass is filled with air, which facilitates subsequent molding.
+This is a fundamental step to give the desired shape to the object.

 Finally, it only remains to temper the final piece.
 To do this, once the previous process is finished, the piece is reintroduced into an oven.
 This allows it to reach the necessary hardness so that it does not break or suffer damage due to sudden cooling.